-A little sleuthing goes a long way toward better choices
+A little sleuthing goes a long way towards developing better supplement sense

 Vitamin tablets.
 Herbal tinctures.
 Acidophilus powders.
 The broad array—and sheer number—of dietary supplements on the market can be overwhelming when you’re shopping for natural remedies, whether you’re battling the common cold, trying to stave off chronic disease or seeking relief from any number of other health issues.

 Conflicting media reports about the safety and effectiveness of various products often adds to the confusion.

 So what’s a health-conscious consumer to do when faced with myriad choices in the supplement aisle?
 The tips below are a good place to start.

 A smart way to find the right supplements for your condition or health goal is to work with a naturopathic doctor, acupuncturist, herbalist or other professional.
 He or she should be able to assess your state of health, help determine the root of your problem or concern and recommend appropriate supplements (at the proper dosage), treatments and/or lifestyle and dietary changes (along with referrals to other practitioners, if necessary).

 “It’s important for consumers to seek the counsel of an appropriately trained and licensed practitioner to help them ascertain the safety and potential benefits of any supplement,” says National College of Natural Medicine (NCNM) Clinic Medicinary Manager Micaela Angle, LAc.
 This is especially important if you’re pregnant or nursing—there’s no ethical way to test drugs or supplements on these groups and, therefore, no way to establish whether they’re safe—or if you’re taking prescription drugs, as some supplements can interfere with medications.
 A knowledgeable practitioner will help you steer clear of ingredients likely to interfere with medications you’re already taking.